FrancoisPoinsot/simplest-uncommitted-msg/README.md

 require :
 - maven
 - a running kafka instance
-- Java 1.8 (-_-") Althouh it probably work with some lower versions.
+- Java 1.8 (-_-") Although it probably work with some lower versions.

 ## docker-compose